Efficient Compactions Between Storage Tiers with PrismDB: 's Data Layout

-Ideally, we could set a ``pinning'' threshold on the popular keys.
-That is, at each pass of the compactor, \name should pin some percent (\eg 10\%) of the most popular objects that are being tracked by the tracker to the same level.
+Since setting the \clock bits is on the critical path of reads and updates, the tracker is optimized for concurrent key insertions, evictions, and lookups.
+Further, to save space, the tracker does not store \clock bits of all key-value pairs in the database, only the most recently accessed.
+In our evaluation, tracker size is set to 10\% of the total database keys; see \S\ref{sec:impl} for more implementation details.

-However, the actual relative popularity of the object depends on the \clock bit distribution.
-For example, if \name wants to enforce a pinning threshold of 10\%, and exactly 10\% of keys have all their \clock bits set to 3 (using a two bit \clock, with 3 being most popular and 0 being least popular), then \name should pin all the items with a \clock value of 3.
-However, if 50\% of the keys have a \clock value of 3, then \name should not pin all items with the \clock value 3, otherwise it will significantly exceed the desired pinning threshold.
-To illustrate, Figure~\ref{fig:clock} shows that the \clock value distributions change as a function of the workload.
+\paragrapha{Mapper: enforcing the pinning threshold.} Ideally, \name needs a threshold to determine which objects are hot, which we call the \emph{pinning threshold}.
+In other words, at each pass of the compaction job, \name should pin on faster storage some percent (\eg 10\%) of the most popular objects that are being tracked.

+However, enforcing this threshold depends on the \clock bit distribution, which vary as a function of the workload (Figure~\ref{fig:clock}).
+Consider a two-bit \clock, with 3 being most popular and 0 being least popular.
+If \name wants to enforce a pinning threshold of 10\%, and exactly 10\% of keys have all their \clock bits set to 3, then \name should pin all the objects with a \clock value of 3.
+However, if 50\% of the keys have a \clock value of 3, then \name cannot pin all objects a value of 3, otherwise it will exceed the desired pinning threshold.
 To this end, the mapper is responsible for keeping track of the \clock value distribution, and uses that distribution to enforce the pinning threshold.
-In order to maintain the \clock value distributions, the mapper maintains the aggregate number of keys that have a particular \clock value in an array.
-The array gets updated during insertion and eviction.
-During eviction, the tracker keeps count of the \clock values of all the items it decremented and the item it evicted and updates the mapper with the new distribution.
-It also updates the mapper when a new item is inserted into the hash map.